libreas/ausgabe27/08peters/vita.md

 German-speaking African American who, the story goes, translated for Albert Einstein at a [*California Institute of Technology (Cal Tech)*](http://www.caltech.edu/) lecture in 1931.
 You can find her serious professional side on LinkedIn.
-California Institute of Technology (Cal Tech) lecture in 1931.